|

 narrowed, her opinion of him clearly written on her face: Fool!

-Truce? asked Faramir.
+Truce? said Faramir.

 If I lower my sword, will you promise not to attack?
 At